Free Courses: Trucking Mastery with Kevin Rutherford. REGISTER NOW

 2. Review the Annual Vehicle Inspection Report.

 Regularly review the FMCSA’s Annual Vehicle Inspection Report, especially before your area’s Department of Transportation (DOT) inspection period every summer.
-This report details all of the same items that will be checked if you get waved in for a Level I Roadside Inspection.
+This report details all the same items that will be checked if you get waved in for a Level I roadside inspection.

 3. Keep your truck clean.